Beef Holiday Food Main Dishes Recipes St. Patrick's Day

 Pickling Spices:

-• To save time you can use store-bought pickling spices or you can make your own based on the ingredients above.
+• To save time, you can use store-bought pickling spices or make your own based on the ingredients above.

 • Remove from heat and place in a small bowl.
-Use a mortar and pestle to crush them.
+Crush them with a mortar and pestle.
 Add the crushed bay leaves and ground ginger and stir to combine.

 Brine:

-• Add a gallon of water to a large pot and add 4 tablespoons of the pickling spices (saving the remaining ones for later), add the cinnamon stick, Kosher salt, and brown sugar.
-Bring to a boil, then remove from heat and let cool to room temperature.
+• Add a gallon of water to a large pot and four tablespoons of the pickling spices (saving the remaining ones for later); add the cinnamon stick, Pink curing salt, Kosher salt, and brown sugar.
+Bring to a boil, remove from heat, and let cool to room temperature.
 Then refrigerate until well chilled.

-• Once chilled, place the beef brisket in a large, flat container or pan, and cover with the brine.
+• Once chilled, place the beef brisket in a large, flat container or pan and cover it with the brine.
 Make sure the brine covers the meat.
 If the meat floats, weigh it down with a plate.

-• Refrigerate for 5-7 days and every day flip the brisket over so that all sides get brined equally.
+• Refrigerate for 5-7 days, flipping the brisket every day so that all sides are brined equally.

 Cook the corned beef:

-• Remove the brisket from the brine and rinse it with cold water.
+• Remove the brisket from the brine and rinse it well under cold water.

 • Place the brisket in a large pot and cover with at least one inch of water.